Third Point Investors Ltd - Weekly Estimate Net Asset Value - May 2025

 Publication of Weekly Estimate Net Asset Value

-The estimated NAV of the under mentioned class of shares of no par value in the Company, as at the close of business on 07thMay 2025 is:
+The estimated NAV of the under mentioned class of shares of no par value in the Company, as at the close of business on 14thMay 2025 is:

 The NAV figures stated in this announcement are an estimate only and are based on unaudited estimated valuations supplied by the administrator of Third Point Master Fund LP.
 The actual month end NAV may be materially different from the estimated monthly value.
 Accordingly, no reliance should be placed on such estimated NAV and it should only be taken as an indicative guide.
 This document is for information purposes only and is not an offer to invest.
 All investments are subject to risk.
 Past performance is no guarantee of future returns.
 Prospective investors are advised to seek expert legal, financial, tax and other professional advice before making any investment decision.
 The value of investments may fluctuate.
 Results achieved in the past are no guarantee of future results.